vaishnavitv/vaishnavitv/README.md

 I am passionate about how to improve ways of working and increase the speed of business by accelerating value delivery and through visual communication.

-I am currently an ambassador for Google Women TechMaker (WTM) program, Drawify, Grammarly and organizer of GDG Burnaby.
+I am currently an ambassador for [Google Women TechMaker (WTM) program](https://wtm.advocu.com/home/ambassadors/6373c8a7108c6b079a57f6de?communityslug=wtm), Drawify, Grammarly and [GDG Burnaby](https://gdg.community.dev/gdg-burnaby/) organizer.
 I use my voice to bring represenation in Product, User Experience and Tech across all these platforms.

 HTTP Status : 302 Found